 Early after the formation of the Greater Vancouver Garden Railway Club back in 1994 (See: History), the two original members, Bob McDiarmid and Dan Pantages, set out to design, create, or somehow come up with an idea for the creation of a logo.
 Remember, there were only two of them, trying to organize all aspects of this new venture, including soliciting members, defining the purpose of the club, and what have you.
 But, there was no lack of enthusiasm.

-While the first attempt might be viewed as somewhat simplistic today, it was a start, and that worked for several years.
-Eventually, as more talent joined the club, the subject of improving the basic design was broached.
+While the first attempt might be viewed as somewhat simplistic today, it was a start, that worked for several years.
+Eventually, as more members and talent joined the club, the subject of improving the basic design was broached.

-In 2008, there was much discussion as to what a new logo should entail, after all, it does become our 'identity', and would appear prominently on our web site.
+In 2008, there was much discussion as to what a new logo should entail, after all, it does become our 'identity', and would appear prominently on our web site and printed material.
 Naturally, it had to have a strong connection to our home province; British Columbia.
 Our members were polled for suggestions.

-Chris skillfully integrated all critical ideas into the final rendition, using the same original outline of the province, the 2860 Royal Hudson H1e class 4-6-4 steam locomotive, and the club's name stylized in a wreath presentation.
+The club's former WebMaster, Chris Read skillfully integrated all critical ideas and suggestions into the final rendition, using the same original outline of the province, the 2860 Royal Hudson H1e class 4-6-4 steam locomotive, and the club's name stylized in a wreath presentation.